The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying for a simple reason.

 They can go out and they can practice dissent all day long.

-We can't dissent against them, we can't comment, we can't characterize them.
+We can't dissent against them.

 We have access to the First Amendment, too.

-He's not saying the Bush administration is trying to shut them up, because they can't say that.
+He's not saying the Bush administration is trying to shut them up because they can't say that.

 They're not trying to shut any of them up.

-The last time they gave an anti-war rally, nobody showed up.
+In fact, they can't, the last time they gave an anti-war rally, nobody showed up.

 He is not implementing their policies.

-As though he ought to be consulting with whoever Kerry has in mind here.
+As though he ought to be consulting with whoever Kerry has in mind here, Cindy Sheehan or himself or what have you.

 So what can we do to reduce the likelihood of them getting into trouble?

-Students who tend to have attitudes that make them uh greater risk takers are more likely to get into trouble when drinking, he said, even when controlling the amount of alcohols, not how much you drink that affects the amount of trouble, but how risky you are.
+Students who tend to have attitudes that make them greater risk takers are more likely to get into trouble when drinking, he said, even when controlling the amount of alcohol.

-It's you people are drinking, and the guy just got through saying it's not how much, it's how big a risk taker you are.
+And the guy just got through saying it's not how much, it's how big a risk taker you are.

 That's really what the purpose of the cocktail hour was.